 3.2.1 Essential Health Benefits

 Each QHP operated by Contractor under the terms of this Agreement shall provide essential health benefits in accordance with the Benefit Plan Design requirements set forth at Attachment 2, and as required under this Agreement, and applicable laws, rules and regulations, including California Health and Safety Code § 1367.005, California Insurance Code § 10112.27, California Government Code § 100503(e) and as applicable, 45 C.F.R. § 156.200(b).
-Notwithstanding the above, QHPs include those defined in 45 CFR Part 155, Subpart K, Section 155.1065(d).

 3.2.2 Standard Benefit Designs

-During the term of this Agreement, Contractor shall operate those QHPs identified in Contractor’s QHP List at Attachment 1 to provide the benefits and services at the cost-sharing and actuarial cost levels described in the Benefit Plan Design – Summary of Benefits and Coverage, as summarized at Attachment 2 (“Benefit Plan Designs”), and as may be amended from time to time under applicable laws, rules and regulations or as otherwise authorized under this Agreement.
+During the term of this Agreement, Contractor shall offer the QHP products identified in Attachment 1 and provide the benefits and services at the cost-sharing and actuarial cost levels described in the Benefit Plan Design summarized at Attachment 2 (“Benefit Plan Designs”), and as may be amended from time to time under applicable laws, rules and regulations or as otherwise authorized under this Agreement.

 3.2.3 Offerings outside of the Exchange

-Contractor acknowledges and agrees that as required under applicable laws, rules and regulations, including 45 C.F.R. § 156.255(b), 42 U.S.C. § 18021, and 42 U.S.C. § 18032, QHPs and substantially similar plans offered by Contractor outside the Exchange must be offered at the same rate whether offered inside the Exchange or outside the Exchange directly from the issuer or through an agent.
+Contractor acknowledges and agrees that as required under State and Federal law QHPs and substantially similar plans offered by Contractor outside the Exchange must be offered at the same rate whether offered directly from the issuer or through an agent.

-In accordance with Government Code Section 100503(f), Insurance Code Section 10112.3(c), and Health and Safety Code Section 1366.6(c), and other applicable State and Federal laws, regulations or guidance, in the event that Contractor sells products outside the Exchange, Contractor shall fairly and affirmatively offer, market and sell all products made available to individuals and small employers in the Exchange to individuals and small businesses purchasing coverage outside the Exchange.
+In the event that Contractor sells products outside the Exchange, Contractor shall fairly and affirmatively offer, market and sell all products made available to individuals and small businesses in the Exchange to individuals and small businesses seeking coverage outside the consistent with California law.

-For purposes of this subdivision, “product” does not include contracts entered into pursuant to Part 6.2 (commencing with Section 12693) of Division 2 of the Insurance Code between the Managed Risk Medical Insurance Board and health care service plans for enrolled Healthy Families beneficiaries or to contracts entered into pursuant to Chapter 7 (commencing with Section 14000) of, or Chapter 8 (commencing with Section 14200) of, Part 3 of Division 9 of the Welfare and Institutions Code between the DHCS and health care service plans for enrolled Medi-Cal beneficiaries.
+For purposes of this Section, “product” does not include contracts entered into pursuant to Part 6.2 (commencing with Section 12693) of Division 2 of the Insurance Code between the Department of Health Care Services (DHCS) and health care service plans for Healthy Families beneficiaries or to contracts entered into pursuant to Chapter 7 (commencing with Section 14000) of, or Chapter 8 (commencing with Section 14200) of, Part 3 of Division 9 of the Welfare and Institutions Code between the DHCS and health care service plans for enrolled Medi-Cal beneficiaries.

-Contractor agrees that effective no later than December 31, 2013, except as otherwise provided in State Law, it shall terminate or arrange for the termination of all of its non-grandfathered individual health insurance plan contracts or policies which are not compliant with the applicable provisions of the Affordable Care Act.
-Contractor agrees to promote ways to offer, market and sell or otherwise transition its current members into plans or policies which meet the applicable Affordable Care Act requirements.
-This obligation applies to all non-grandfathered individual insurance products in force or for sale by Contractor whether or not the individuals covered by such products are eligible for subsidies in the Exchange.
-All terminations made pursuant to this section shall be in accord with cancellation and nonrenewal provisions and notice requirements in California Health and Safety Code Section 1365, California Insurance Code Sections 10273.4, 10273.6 and 10713, and relevant state regulations and guidance.

 3.2.4 Pediatric dental benefits